jkerdreux-imt/PyRat/README.md

 3) Then, run the following command to create a PyRat workspace in the current directory:<br />`python -c "import pyrat; pyrat.create_workspace('.')"`

 4) Finally, run the following command to generate the PyRat documentation:<br />`python -c "import pyrat; pyrat.generate_documentation('pyrat_workspace')"`

+# Check installation

+Once installed, please head to the course website, and [follow instructions to start your first PyRat game](http://localhost:1313/ueinfo-fise1a/s5/project/session1/practical/#12-----the-pyrat-workspace).

 <!-- ##################################################################################################################################################### -->
 <!-- ##################################################################################################################################################### -->